KeyboardKit/KeyboardKit/Readmes/Localization.md

 These locales can be accessed with the `KeyboardLocale` enum.

+Each locale provides localized strings and locale information.
+KeyboardKit Pro then provides support for fully localized input sets, keyboard layouts, callout actions etc.

 ## Localized strings

 KeyboardKit has a `KKL10n` enum that provides localized strings for all locales.
 These texts are used to localize certain buttons, labels etc.

-Localized strings are managed under `Sources/Resources`.
+Localized strings are stored in `Sources/Resources`.

 ## Localized keyboards

 A completely localized keyboard doesn't just involve localized strings.

-To fully localize a keyboard, you must implement a locale-specific input set, keyboard layout, callout actions etc.
+To fully localize a keyboard, you must implement locale-specific input sets, keyboard layouts, callout actions etc.

-While KeyboardKit only provides a completely localized English keyboard, [KeyboardKit Pro][Pro] provides completely localized keyboards for all keyboard locales.
+While KeyboardKit only provides localized strings, locale information and a localized English keyboard, [KeyboardKit Pro][Pro] provides completely localized keyboards for all keyboard locales.

 ## How to add a new locale